How to Ask for Money from Your Boyfriend

 Here are some suggestions for asking your boyfriend for money:

 If there are any irregular expenses, like car repairs or medical bills, include those too.
 Be sure to include a cushion for emergencies.
-The number you come up with is probably higher than you expected—that’s normal!
+The number you come up with is probably higher than expected—that’s normal!
 That said if you are living on less than that amount each month before asking your boyfriend for help—great job!
 You can skip ahead.

 2. Consider the amount he already spends on you

 Remember, your boyfriend isn’t a mind reader.
-If you want him to pay for your portion of dinner, consider suggesting it when he suggests going out.
+If you want him to pay for your dinner portion, consider suggesting it when he suggests going out.
 Rather than pressuring him with a guilt trip about how you need money, just say something like You know what would be nice?
 It if we could go out without feeling like we were broke college students.
 How about if I get myself a gift card for dinner, and then next time you can grab drinks on me?
 This way, there’s no pressure—you didn’t ask him directly for money—but he knows you feel bad that his wallet is always emptier than yours.
 Plus, it gives him an opening to come up with a solution that benefits both of you.

 3. Acknowledge how much you appreciate his generosity